RyanGolder/04-challenge/README.md

 ## Description

-This webpage has been optimised with for accessibility with with the following:
+This webpage has been optimised with for accessibility with the following:
 - Semantic element code in html
 - A logical structure
 - Accessible alt attributes